uqktiwar/IBM_SpotAI_SISYPHUS/README.md

 ![APP INPUT PAGE](https://raw.githubusercontent.com/uqktiwar/IBM_SpotAI_SISYPHUS/main/inpPage.png)

-Please adjust the values for each variable using the up/down arrow buttons before submitting
+Before submitting the form, please adjust the values for each variable using the up/down arrow buttons that appear when you hover over an input field

 6. The output page should look as follows: